 SEO is the perfect companion to PPC for a few reasons:

-- You can apply your PPC data, like keywords, to your SEO strategy
+- Apply your PPC data, like keywords, to your SEO strategy

-- You can lower your PPC costs by dominating the organic search results
+- Lower your PPC costs by dominating the organic search results

-- You can maximize your online visibility by appearing in paid and organic search results
+- Maximize your online visibility by appearing in paid and organic search results

-If you haven’t considered SEO before, download our free SEO guide!
+If you haven’t considered SEO before, check our free SEO guide!

 5 steps for launching your next Google PPC campaign